IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

   mapper.AddMapping(c => c.Name, "First Name");

   // Here - as second parameter - we pass table name:
-  // this is necessary only if the model name is
+  // this is necessary only if the model name is different from table name
-  // different from table name (in our case we have
-  // Customer vs Customers).
+  // (in our case we have Customer vs Customers).
-  // If needed, you can also specifiy schema name. using (var dep = new SqlTableDependency<Customer>( _con,
-   tableName: "Customers", mapper: mapper))
+  // If needed, you can also specifiy schema name. using (var dep = new SqlTableDependency<Customer>(_con, tableName: "Customers", mapper: mapper)) {
-  {
    dep.OnChanged += Changed;
    dep.Start();